SYSTEMS IN ACTION · The Handler

 This is one of the handler’s favorite environments: the area just outside scope.

-That is not accidental.
-It is often the point.
+This blame diffusion and scope ambiguity is not accidental.
+It is often exactly the point.

 A handler does not always block truth head-on.
 That would be too visible.
 The better move is to fragment ownership until no one is holding enough of the problem to force it into the open.
 When evidence keeps dissolving into process, when each partial answer sounds more reasonable than the total reality, the handler is usually nearby, whether embodied in one person or diffused into the institution’s habits.

-This is why attempts at normal-sounding gap closures can trigger outsized emotion.
+This is why attempts at normal-sounding gap closures can trigger immense rage.
 Clear chains of custody.
 Cleaner authority lines.
 One fewer layer of signoff.
 A direct reporting path.
 A clarified handoff.
 A decision to remove redundant review in the name of efficiency.
-In a healthy system, these are small administrative improvements.
+In a healthy system, removal of such redundancies are small administrative improvements.
 In a handled one, they are threats.
 Handlers live in the fog.
 Clarity narrows the terrain available to them.

 That is why some people react to ordinary structural cleanup as though something sacred has been violated.
 What has been violated is not efficiency.
 It is cover.